Chocolate: It’s a sacred confectionery.

 When you smoke a joint, this process is completed when the cannabis is exposed to the flame.
 Therefore, when preparing weed for edibles, you’ll have to expose the weed to the same level of heat to free the THC and give the chocolate psychoactive effects.

 You can do this by placing your cannabis on a baking sheet and in the oven at 230°F for about 1 hour before starting the chocolate weed-making process.
-You can read more about the decarb process in our Decarboxylation 101 article.
+You can read more about the decarb process in

 The amount of weed you should decarb depends on how strong you wish your cannabis chocolate to be, and can vary from strain-to-strain (or even harvest-to-harvest).
-If unsure, refer to this article on How to Make Cannabutter the Easy Way for tips on calculating cannabis potency.
+If unsure, refer to this article on

 Once decarbed, you can start making the cannabutter, which is best achieved using a double boiler.